sams4566/football-news/README.md

   - I used the summernote API to allow users to add in any content they like to their articles including pictures and videos.
 Summernote also gives users control of the spacing and layout compared with the original django provided text content box.

 - __Images__
-  - Images were stored on the cloudinary API to allow the images to be saved and loaded quickly when required by the site.
+  - Images were stored on the Cloudinary API to allow the images to be saved and loaded quickly when required by the site.

 ## Features
 - __Header__